 At Jaipuria Institute of Management, research integrates classroom frameworks with practical industry exposure, ensuring academic rigour translates into meaningful and applicable insight.

-Below are some of the most relevant MBA research topics for 2026.
+Some of the most relevant MBA research topics for students in 2026 include:

 1. Artificial Intelligence in Business